 Cut out shapes (hearts, flowers, etc.) with cookie cutters for homemade waffles and toast.

 Make infused butters / jams ( blackberry, maple/honey butter, fig jam etc.) for extra-yummy toast, pancakes, waffles and bagels.

 Vegetables aren’t just for dinner!
 Grate veggies (zucchini, squash, carrots) and add leafy greens (spinach, kale) to make vitamin-enriched smoothies.

 Breakfast is the most important meal of the day.
 Make it special, and you’ll be instilling healthy eating habits effortlessly.

-For more tips and tricks for living your best life, visit us at The Mad Table website.
+For more tips and recipes, check out my weekly blog.
 And be sure to like The Mad Table on Facebook and follow us on Instagram for all the latest news, fabulous recipes and gorgeous entertaining tips and ideas.